johndgiese/dotvim/README.md

 * \<C-p\> opens the super awesome fuzzy file browser (:h ctrlp for details)

 The following other plugins are installed:
-* Vundle - lets you manage plugins more easily (look in the bundle directory)
+* vim-plug - lets you manage plugins more easily (look in the bundle directory)
 * Nerdtree - browse files inside vim
 * Tagbar - view the structure of your files using ctags
 * Gundo - graphical view of undo branches; see the [vimcast](http://vimcasts.org/episodes/undo-branching-and-gundo-vim/)